entropie/camcontest/README.md

-* *camcontest.rb* saves STEPS images with INTERVAL delay in *./work* and submits them via `llm` to llama.cpp to get the activity level of the dogs comparing the images
+* *camcontest.rb* saves STEPS images with INTERVAL delay in *./work* and submits them via `llm` to llama.cpp to get the activity level of the dogs comparing the images.
+It generates a report.

-* *report.sh* combines images and banners them with the estimation text from the *llm* and saves them (for debugging)
+* *run-prompt-on-report.rb* <*report-directory*> uses stdin PROMPT to generate new report image and saves it in same folder.
+This is to test other prompt on existing image sets.

 ## example

+Blow example shows how to run the script.

+* It fetches STEPS images with DELAY from the home assistant camera api
+* runs `llm` with the images attached and `$(cat prompt.txt)`
+* combines every input image and headers it with the llm output and
+* save everything in a directory where we can re-run different promps later for testing

 ```bash